How to Remove the WooCommerce Product Image Slider

 The idea is to make it easier for your customers to be able to see all angles and options of the product they are about to purchase.
 Unfortunately, not all themes handle this the same way so it’s occasionally worth removing from your product pages entirely.

 There is no way to handle this removal inside of WooCommerce itself.
-For changes like this, one option is to write some code to handle the removal for you.
+For changes like this, an option is to write some code to handle the removal for you.
 We’ll spend the rest of this article going through the steps to make that happen.
-In the end, we’ll also highlight how you can purchase our plugin as an easier alternative for less technical users.

 How to Hide the WooCommerce Product Image Slider with Code